yuwei-3206/Audio-Player/README.md

 - Allows users to double-click on a track to play it (handleDoubleClick()).
 - Provides a user-friendly interface with play/pause, previous, and next track buttons.
 - Displays the current status of the player.
+- Enables users to click on the progress bar to seek to a specific time in the track.

 # UI/UX
-- Features a clean and minimalist design.
+- A clean and minimalist design.
 - Provides feedback to users through status messages.
 - Offers a shuffle button for users to randomize the playlist order.